brainiak/brainiak/bin/README.md

 - Change quiet to no progress bar (merged, but not released in pip.
 See [here](https://github.com/pypa/pip/pull/4194/commits/0124945031e93236c2300eb45c2f962768be62d8))

 # To verify
+- Fix stages; it appears that everything just gets lumped into a single stage
+- Upload to TestPyPI
+- Upload wheels to PyPI (uncomment)
+- Only upload to PyPI on tagged master

 # Completed
 - Test-with-deps: test source with dependencies + can be installed (doesn't check install now)